rayoub/rupee/README.md

 ### Introduction

-This project contains code and data to accompany the PLoS ONE paper [RUPEE: A fast and accurate purely geometric protein structure search](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0213712).
+This project contains code and data to accompany the PLoS ONE paper \newline [RUPEE: A fast and accurate purely geometric protein structure search](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0213712).

 RUPEE itself is available for use at <https://ayoubresearch.com>.